 And that’s why capitalism is destroying earth and our society –– because we are choosing to act outside of alignment with divinity and out of alignment with nature.

-> So when spiritual people are using spirituality (typically the Law of Attraction) to try to manifest wealth and power and status, they are not in alignment with their higher self, nor God/source/nature.
+So when spiritual people use spirituality (typically the Law of Attraction) to try to manifest wealth, power and status, they are not in alignment with their higher self, nor God/source/nature.
 They are in alignment with the fundamental wounding of their own ego.

-> When spiritual people buy into this belief system that all of the trauma and abuse that happens to us is divinely orchestrated, they are mistaken.
+When spiritual people buy into this belief system that all of the trauma and abuse that happens to us is divinely orchestrated, they are mistaken.
 It’s a product of “free will” in as much as we have free will, since much of these atrocities are driven by cyclical trauma and abuse, which we know affects the brain, behavior, and decision-making, and all that infiltrates the societal constructs we have created and continue to create.

 Because of all of these belief systems (culture, philosophy, social constructs, etc.) founded upon various traumas, most people are running around living in a subjective reality of their own making, rather than the objective reality sitting right in front of them.
 This is what is really meant by “You create your own reality.”
 It’s done through your beliefs and biases that color how you view the world around you.
 That’s what is meant by the notion that this world is an illusion.
 It is an illusion from your perspective.
 A self-delusion.

 The end goal of spirituality is not to create your own reality, as these individualistic ass hats claim — it’s to get everyone to JOIN THE FUCKING REAL, TANGIBLE WORLD that’s right in front of them.
 That’s what it means to expand and raise your level of consciousness, bring yourself back into alignment, and create unity.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.